Mahtab-Jeyhani/Conways-Game-Of-Life/README.md

 + Any dead cell with exactly three live neighbors comes to life.

 ## Controls
-LEFT CLICK - you can make a cell "active"/"alive" by left-clicking it RIGHT CLICK - to "kill" a cell
+LEFT CLICK - you can make a cell "active"/"alive" by left-clicking it <br />
+RIGHT CLICK - to "kill" a cell <br />
-SPACE - start/stop
+SPACE - start/stop <br />
-c - clear/reset
+c - clear/reset <br />